Kvan7/Module3_MiniProject/README.md

 Hurdles:

--The particle system would not work to use a mesh collider and have the particles bounce onto the mesh collider of the vent
+- The particle system would not work to use a mesh collider and have the particles bounce onto the mesh collider of the vent

-       -So we opted for an end win screen that is towards the back of the vent
+       - So we opted for an end win screen that is towards the back of the vent

--Making a clear instruction for the players
+- Making a clear instruction for the players

-       -We made a clipboard on the desk with instructions
+      - We made a clipboard on the desk with instructions

 ## Garrett